 Watch your emulsion carefully while you are whisking it.
 If it starts looking curdled, it is probably about to break and you need to take steps to stop the separation.

 Fixing Broken Emulsions

-These mixtures can sometimes split or separate if you combine them too quickly.
-If that happens, add a teaspoon of water and whisk the mixture, or blend it in a blender until it becomes smooth again.
-To fix a broken egg-based emulsion, such as mayonnaise, start with making the sauce again with an egg yolk and water or lemon juice.
-Then slowly add the broken emulsion and you should be able to rescue it.
-If you see mayonnaise developing oil on its surface, it needs a little more water, so whisk a spoonful into it.
+Unfortunately, emulsions can sometimes split or separate if you combine them too quickly.
+But luckily, there are ways to repair them.
+In general, you should add a teaspoon of water and whisk the mixture, or blend it in a blender, until it becomes smooth again.
+To fix a broken egg-based emulsion, such as mayonnaise, start with making the sauce again with an egg yolk and water or lemon juice and then slowly add the broken emulsion; this should rescue the sauce.
+If you are making mayonnaise and see developing oil on its surface, that means it needs a little more water; whisk a spoonful into it.

 To fix a broken vinaigrette, whisk it in a bowl or shake it vigorously in a closed container.
 Then use it immediately.
 These often have only a small amount of an emulsifier in them and so they are likely to separate when standing for any length of time.